Respected by Gaggenau

 Respected at the World Restaurant Awards

 Respected by Gaggenau was officially unveiled at the World Restaurant Awards in Paris with a Market Plaza installation.
-We presented vegetables, cheeses, and fruits in a stylized market square, beneath a giant cuckoo clock and ten-meter trees from the Black Forest – the birthplace of Gaggenau back in 1683.
-This was our tribute to those people behind the scenes who provided the exceptional ingredients that the great chefs in attendance relied upon.
-We look forward to supporting the producers and artisans growing heritage grains, keeping rare breeds, and retaining the methods that yield the best quality.
+We presented vegetables, cheeses and fruits in a stylised market square, beneath a giant cuckoo clock and ten-meter-high trees from the Black Forest, birthplace of Gaggenau back in 1683.
+This was our tribute to those behind the scenes, who provide the exceptional ingredients that the great chefs in attendance, relied upon.
+We look forward to supporting the producers and artisans growing heritage grains, keeping rare breeds and retaining the methods that yield the best quality.

 The last of their kind

-The rare and beautiful Kerry, Hinterwald, and Welsh Black cows are bovine breeds not ideal for large-scale farming, as they require a lot of space, time, and nurturing.
-Because of this, they and other heritage varieties have dwindled – with some facing imminent extinction.
-If a heritage lineage goes extinct, its special attributes and genes will disappear forever.
-These all-important traits could help the preservation of other animals, such as building resistance to disease or thriving in harsh conditions.
+The rare and the beautiful Kerry, Hinterwälder-Rind and Welsh Black are bovine breeds not ideal for large scale farming; they require too much space, time or nurturing.
+And because of this, they along with other heritage varieties have dwindled with some facing imminent extinction.
+If a heritage lineage goes extinct, any special attributes and genes it possesses will disappear forever.
+These all-important traits might help the preservation of other animals, such as building resistance to disease or thriving in harsh conditions.

-The Welsh Black lineage is believed to date back to Roman times.
-These incredibly hardy cows are happy to graze in rain or snow, but just a few hundred are alive today.
+The Welsh Black lineage is believed to date back to Roman times, these incredibly hardy cows are happy to graze in rain or snow, but just a few hundred survive today.

-The fact that these extraordinary breeds can still be enjoyed today is thanks to the few dedicated custodians who work hard to maintain the lineage of these heritage animals – and would like to see them survive and thrive into the future.
+The fact that these extraordinary breeds can still be enjoyed today is thanks to the small collection of dedicated custodians who work hard to maintain the lineage of these heritage animals and who would like to see them survive and thrive into the future.

-Respected by Gaggenau exists to support these committed producers as they work to preserve breeds, heritage grains, traditional techniques, and handicrafts.
+Respected by Gaggenau exists to support these committed producers as they work to preserve breeds, heritage grains, traditional techniques and hand crafts.